AlgyJr/ios_guides/Table-View-Guide.md

 Notice that we deselect the cell immediately after selection event.
 [Selection is not a good way to store or indicate state][selectionuiguidelines].
-Also notice that we reload the row once we've modified our `checked` data model.
+Also, notice that we reload the row once we've modified our `checked` data model.
 This necessary so that the table knows to reconfigure and rerender the corresponding cell to have a checkmark.
 More info on [handling updates to your